 We enjoyed the facilities at Grenada Marine.
 We moored one night, then had the haul out for one night, then launched the next day and spent one more night on the mooring.
 The moorings were cheap ($6USD) and the cost for the haul out was reasonable.
-There is a restaurant and Island Water World available, and the staff would help us get anything we needed next day as long as it was on the island.
+There is a restaurant and an Island Water World available, and the staff would help us get anything we needed the next day as long as it was on the island.

 I asked around at Grenada Marine and was able to come up with a one-gallon can of Islander 44 bottom paint with about a half an inch of paint left (given to me for free!).
 I took a brush and painted over any spots that looked bad – especially the port rudder where we had gotten a pot float stuck off of Deshaies.
-Hopefully that will help our bottom paint last longer.
+Hopefully, that will help our bottom paint last longer.

 My favorite project (and probably David’s least favorite) was our new underwater lights.
-This involved very careful measuring, cleaning the bottom paint off, drilling a half inch hole, applying sealant, and screwing the light in.
+This involved very careful measuring, cleaning the bottom paint off, drilling a half-inch hole, applying sealant, and screwing the light in.
 David did a great job, we think.
 Only time will tell.

 Our last personalized package delivery (aka Madeline) included snap and zipper lubricant.
 I took my time going around every single snap in our enclosure and lubricating it.
 I also lubricated the zippers and stitched up an area where our battens were popping out of the doors.

 Our radar reflector broke and fell off while on our way between Tyrell Bay and L’Esterre.
-We did a RROB (Radar Reflector Over Board) procedure and picked it up.
+We did an RROB (Radar Reflector Over Board) procedure and picked it up.
 David went up the mast while in St George’s to zip tie the reflector down to the stay.

 Despite David having re-bed the hatch in the forward guest head, it’s still been leaking.
 David attempted to pull the hatch off and re-bed it, but that sucker would NOT come off.
 There was lots of sweating and cursing involved.
 It was ugly.
 In the end, he applied sealant around the edges as a temporary fix to stop the leak.

-For a while now we will occasionally hear our fresh water pump run for 2 seconds.
+For a while now we will occasionally hear our freshwater pump run for 2 seconds.
 There is a leak somewhere in the system.
-David has spent a lot of time trying to track down where the leak is, but to no avail.
+David has spent a lot of time trying to track down where the leak is but to no avail.

 This is really really stupid, but the sealant around the four windows on Starry Horizons freeboard leave black streaks running down the fiberglass.
 We have been cleaning it off with a soft sponge and dawn, but we got a product called Son of a Gun which will hopefully stop the streaks.